Compliance for Europe

 - The manufacturer’s name and address.

-A Technical File should be held by the manufacturer and should include the Technical Test Report, the Declaration of Conformity and detailed Product Information.
+A Technical File should be held by the manufacturer (or his EU authorised representative) and should include the Technical Test Report, the Declaration of Conformity and detailed Product Information.
 A Technical File should be held for each product series and all compliance records should be in English.
 This file may need to be presented to a regulatory authority if a complaint is made regarding compliance of your product.

 Where can I find more information?

-If you have further questions, require a report assessment or product testing, or simply need assistance with your C-Tick compliance records then please contact Compliance Engineering on 03 9763 3079.
+If you have further questions, require a report assessment or product testing, or simply need assistance with your RCM compliance records then please contact Compliance Engineering on 03 9763 3079.